 His research expertise is in the general areas of health insurance, cost and utilization of health services, public policy in health care, and the design and data collection associated with surveys.
-He has published over 30 articles in leading academic journals, including Health Services Research, Medical Care, Social Sciences & Medicine, Inquiry, The Journal of Healthcare Management, and Managed Care Quarterly.
-He is co-author of the seminal article on the behavioral model of health services utilization, the most widely cited utilization research model.
+He has published over 30 articles in leading academic journals, including Health Services Research, Milbank Memorial Fund Quarterly, Medical Care, Social Sciences & Medicine, Inquiry, the Journal of Healthcare Management, and Managed Care Quarterly.
+He is co-author with Ronald Andersen of the most widely cited health services utilization research model, the behavioral model.

 He was Director, Research & Development for the Blue Cross & Blue Shield Association immediately prior to joining the faculty at Georgia State University.
 Previous faculty appointments include the College of Commerce and the College of Arts and Sciences, DePaul University, the School of Nursing & Allied Health and the School of Medicine at Rush University, and the Graduate School of Business, the University of Chicago.